Raquelhill/Raquelhill/README.md

 - 🌱 Front End Developer completing a certificate at Turing School of Software & Design

-- 🔭 Currently Self teaching TypeScript
+- 🔭 Currently self-teaching TypeScript

 - ⚡ I am an entrepreneur looking for the next exciting work adventure in my life!
 I have previous experience in home flipping and plastics recycling.